Amharic 1 (PG)

 Scope and syllabus

-The course provides an introduction to Amharic language with emphasis on practical written and spoken Amharic.
-The course covers phonetics and phonology, verb and noun morphology and basic syntax including the use of the gerundive and relative clauses.
+This module provides an introduction to Amharic language with emphasis on practical written and spoken Amharic.
+It covers phonetics and phonology, verb and noun morphology and basic syntax including the use of the gerundive and relative clauses.
 Communicative practice is established through learning language around dialogues dealing with a range of everyday situations, including travelling, buying and selling, and urban and rural life.

-The course provides students with a basic knowledge of Amharic and practice of using Amharic in a variety of everyday situations.
-It allows students to interact with Amharic speakers in Amharic and to use original Amharic language sources within the level covered in the course.
+This module provides students with a basic knowledge of Amharic and practice of using Amharic in a variety of everyday situations.
+It allows students to interact with Amharic speakers in Amharic and to use original Amharic language sources within the level covered in the module.
 This provides students with a basis to approach research topics relating to Amharic language and the history, culture and society of Amharic speakers in Ethiopia.

 A series of special PG lectures with associated seminars structured around the six themes Structure, Texts, Identity, Society, Translation and Transformation (provided for PG students studying different languages) introduces students to general questions of the role of language in language-based scholarship and research and provides them with the critical and methodological skills to relate their language acquisition to the thematic aspects of the studies.